babashka/babashka/README.md

 Goals:

-* Fast startup / low latency.
-This is achieved by compiling to native using [GraalVM](https://github.com/oracle/graal).
+* Low latency Clojure scripting alternative to JVM Clojure.
+* Easy installation: grab the self-contained binary and run!
+No JVM needed.
-* Familiarity and portability.
-Keep migration barriers between bash and Clojure as low as possible by:
+* Familiarity and portability:
-  - Gradually introducing Clojure expressions to existing bash scripts
-  - Scripts written in babashka should also be able to run on the JVM without major changes.
+  - Scripts should be compatible with JVM Clojure as much as possible
+  - Scripts should be platform-independent as much as possible.
+* Allow interop with commonly used classes like `java.io.File` and `System`
-* Multi-threading support similar to Clojure on the JVM
+* Multi-threading support (`pmap`, `future`, `core.async`)
-* Batteries included (clojure.tools.cli, core.async, ...)
+* Batteries included (tools.cli, cheshire, ...)
+* Library support via popular tools like the `clojure` CLI

 Non-goals:

-* Performance
+* Performance<sup>1<sup>
-* Provide a mixed Clojure/bash DSL (see portability).
+* Provide a mixed Clojure/Bash DSL (see portability).
 * Replace existing shells.
 Babashka is a tool you can use inside existing shells like bash and it is designed to play well with them.
 It does not aim to replace them.

-Babashka uses [sci](https://github.com/borkdude/sci) for interpreting Clojure.
-Sci implements a subset of Clojure and is not as performant as compiled code.
-If your script is taking more than a few seconds,  Clojure on the JVM may be a better fit.
+<sup>1<sup> Babashka uses [sci](https://github.com/borkdude/sci) for interpreting
+Clojure.
+Sci implements a suffiently large subset of Clojure.
+Interpreting code is in general not as performant as executing compiled code.
+If your script takes more than a few seconds to run, Clojure on the JVM may be a better fit, since the startup time penalty of Clojure on the JVM outweighs its performance.

 Read more about the differences with Clojure [here](#differences-with-clojure).